cdl-geneseo/geneseo-dictionary/S/Steuben.md

 # Steuben

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Steuben

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 A residential hall on campus in the North Village.&quot;Steuben is the only dorm with its own courtyard.&quot;EOberdorf, S-Z, 2012